vedi/knowledge-base/src/documents/unity/profile/Profile_Events.html.md

 ### onGetLeaderboardsFailed

-The event is triggered when a leaderboards fetching was failed.
+The event is triggered when fetching leaderboards was failed.

 ``` cs
 ProfileEvents.OnGetLeaderboardsFailed += onGetLeaderboardsFailed;